Doctors Note Logo

 • There's a sudden onset of severe or violent episodes in an adult

-If you're experiencing symptoms and want to understand what might be happening, you can use a free AI-powered Night Terrors symptom checker to get personalized insights and determine whether you should consult a healthcare professional.
+If you're experiencing concerning symptoms and aren't sure what they mean, start by taking a free AI symptom checker test to get personalized insights about your condition and determine whether you should consult a healthcare professional.

 Dispelling Myths and Reducing Anxiety